swiftlang/swift/docs/WindowsBuild.md

 Visual Studio 2017 or newer is needed to build Swift on Windows, while VS2019 is recommended and currently used for CI.
 The free Community edition is sufficient to build Swift, and we're assuming host and target to be both x64.

-The commands below (with the exception of installing Visual Studio) must be entered in the "**x64 Native** Tools Command Prompt for VS2019" (or VS2017, VS2022 depending on the Visual Studio that you are using) in the Start Menu.
+The commands below (with the exception of installing Visual Studio) must be entered in the **x64 Native Tools Command Prompt for VS2019** (or VS2017, VS2022 depending on the Visual Studio that you are using) in the Start Menu.
 This sets environment variables to select the correct target platform.

 > **NOTE:** This guide is intended for toolchain developers who wants to develop or build Swift on their own machine.
-For building a standard toolchain, please refer to [`build-windows-toolchain.bat`](../utils/build-windows-toolchain.bat).
+For building and packaging a standard toolchain, please refer to [`build-windows-toolchain.bat`](../utils/build-windows-toolchain.bat).

 ## Install dependencies